Justin-Insight/client-training/src/pages/boutique-hearing.md

 The method your site builds pages/posts is different from the old WordPress website.
 Your new site does all the work up front to prepare files for your site visitors so they can be delivered much faster.
 After creating a new post, sit back and enjoy some coffee and give it a minute or two to rebuild your site and then go view your newly published blog post.

-**_Pro Tip:_** If planning to make multiple changes to your posts at the same time, plan to make your easy changes first ex.
-An edit to an existing blog post.
-While your site rebuilds, you can then tackle your larger change ex.
-Posting a brand new blog post.
+**_Pro Tip:_** If planning to make multiple changes to your posts at the same time, plan to make your easy changes first (e.g. An edit to an existing blog post).
+While your site rebuilds, you can then tackle your larger change (e.g. Posting a brand new blog post).
 This leads to an editing process that still feels productive and reduces waiting times.